mcihan/kalah/README.md

 You can open Swagger by this link: **http://localhost:8080/swagger-ui.html**

 To play two player should enter to game by POST:/games endpoint.
 Endpoint is returning GameBean.
-Save playerId from returned json.
+Save player from returned json.
 Game can start when there are two entered players.
 This is multyplayer, each two players can start the separate game.
 **startGame** field is showing whether second player is joined to the game.
-If it's **false** call GET:/games endpoint by providing playerId till the **startGame** field change to **true**.
+If it's **false** call GET:/games endpoint by providing player till the **startGame** field change to **true**.
-To play call POST:/games/play by providing playerId and position in range [0,5].
+To play call POST:/games/play by providing player and position in range [0,5].
 **myTurn** field is showing weather it's player turn or not.
-When it's **false** call GET:/GAMES by providing playerId till it change to **true**. **finished** field is showing is game finished or not.
+When it's **false** call GET:/GAMES by providing player till it change to **true**. **finished** field is showing is game finished or not.